 Why does my lawn need aerating?

 Over time most soils will become compacted, squashing the particles together and reducing the grasses ability to grow well.
-This compaction will itself cause a number of problems, it will increase the likely hood of the lawn becoming flooded or water logged.
+This compaction will itself cause a number of problems, it will increase the likelihood of the lawn becoming flooded or water logged.
 Compacted soils are much more likely to become invested with either weeds such as daisy´s or moss.
 The roots are unable to access the nutrient they require so the grass tends to be thin weak and pale in compacted soils.

 If thatch is a problem in a lawn then the best way to reduce its impact on the turf growth is by Hollow Tine Aeration.